-The whole end-to-end reinforcement learning is challenging despite the simplicity of the task considered in this work.
-As the heart of our work concerns state representation extraction, we have focused on making perception challenging, by adding noise and distractors to the inputs.
-We believe that the complexity of the control part (i.e. the complexity of the tasks) is less important to validate our method, as it depends more on the performance of the reinforcement learning algorithm.
-To solve even just the simple reaching task, the information of the robot arm position, for instance, is required and needs to be extracted from the image for the RL algorithm to converge.
-Indeed our results show that this is the case when SRLfD compressed state representation is used as input of DDPG~\cite{lillicrap2015continuous}.
+We consider a simulated 2D robotic arm with 2 torque-controlled joints, as shown in \fig{fig:reacher}.
+We use the environment \emph{Reacher} adapted from the OpenAI Gym~\citep{brockman2016openai} benchmark to PyBullet~\citep{coumans2018pybullet}.
+An instance of this continuous control task is parameterized by the position of a goal that the end-effector of the robot must reach within some margin of error (and in limited time).
+We use as raw inputs RGB images of 64$\times$64 pixels.
+As the heart of our work concerns state estimation, we have focused on making perception challenging, by adding in some cases randomly moving distractor and Gaussian noise, as shown in \fig{fig:reacher}.
+We believe that the complexity of the control part (\ie the complexity of the tasks) is less important to validate our method, as it depends more on the performance of the RL algorithm.
+To solve even just the simple reaching task, the configuration of the robot arm is required and needs to be extracted from images for the RL algorithm to converge.
+Indeed our results show that this is the case when SRLfD learned representations are used as inputs of SAC~\citep{haarnoja2018soft}.